mohamedzakigithub/code-quiz/README.md

 ## Event listeners

-Add event listeners to all the buttons in the app and set callback functions to east listener.
+Add event listeners to all the buttons in the app and set callback functions to each listener.

 ```javascript
 // Event listener for the start quiz button that calls the startQuiz function.